 We make every effort to ensure that this website is available at all times.
 To achieve this we do the following:

-- host the site within a fully managed solution monitored 24 hours a day, 365 days a year;
+- Host the site within a fully managed solution monitored 24 hours a day, 365 days a year

-- use industry standard software for the servers and the website;
+- Use industry standard software for the servers and the website

-- have well developed security arrangements; and
+- Have well developed security arrangements

-- have well developed monitoring, maintenance and repair procedures.
+- Have well developed monitoring, maintenance and repair procedures

 In spite of these efforts we cannot guarantee uninterrupted access to this website, or the sites to which it links.
 We also cannot guarantee that information on this website will display correctly on all types of browser.
 We accept no responsibility for any damages arising from the loss of access to and use of information or the manner in which such information may be displayed by individual browsers.